TheOdinProject/curriculum/ruby/how_this_course_will_work.md

 ## Format

-Ruby's a big language so it's been broken up into smaller chunks to make it more digesible.
+Ruby's a big language so it's been broken up into smaller chunks to make it more digestible.
 The format should feel quite familiar to you since it's essentially the same as we used in Web Development 101.

 ### In each lesson: